nabhold/shared/README.md

 This repository is intended for authorised NABHOLD personnel, systems, and repositories.

-Because workflows contained here may execute with elevated privileges across other repositories, treat changes to this repository as changes to **shared organisational infrastructure**.
+Because workflows, contracts, and packages contained here may execute with elevated privileges — or be relied upon as interfaces — across other repositories, treat changes to this repository as changes to **shared organisational infrastructure**.